Chapter 4 : Appleby Arrows v Caerphilly Catapults

 “Thank you, dad,” she told him as she moved away and smiled at him.

 “You were amazing out there,” Lily told her from beside Roxanne’s father.
 Roxanne turned to look at her cousin and was thankful that she had made it to the game.
-She knew that Lily had been busy lately and wasn’t sure if she would make it to the game.
+She knew that Lily had been busy lately and wasn’t sure if she would make it.

 “The Catapults Beater couldn’t keep up with you both,” Angelina told her daughter, as she came forwards and placed a kiss on her daughter’s cheek, which was a bit difficult with the large bouquet of flowers.
 “Oh, these are for you, Roxxie.”
 Angelina told her daughter as she handed the flowers over.